3D Printing Filament Market

 -

-In December 2022, Ultimaker expanded its desktop 3D‑printer ecosystem by acquiring Innofil3D, integrating premium filament production capabilities into its offerings to enhance materials innovation.
+In December 2022, Ultimaker expanded its desktop 3D printing ecosystem by acquiring Innofil3D.
+The move added premium filament production to its portfolio, boosting materials innovation and reinforcing its role in the additive manufacturing market.

 -

-In April 2023, Stratasys acquired Covestro’s additive manufacturing materials division—adding nearly 60 new 3D printing filament formulations, R&D teams, and IP to bolster its materials leadership.
+In April 2023, Stratasys acquired Covestro’s additive manufacturing materials division, adding nearly 60 new 3D printing filament formulations.
+The deal also brought in R&D teams and intellectual property, reinforcing Stratasys’ leadership in advanced 3D printing materials and innovation.

-In this report, the 3D printing filament market has been segmented by Type, Plastic Type, End-user, and Geography.
+In this report, the 3D Printing Filament Market has been segmented by Type, Application and Geography.

 3D Printing Filament Market, Segmentation by Type